CHAPTER Saf-C 900 MOTOR CARRIER SAFETY RULES

 (2) Enter the cab or cargo area as necessary to determine that:

 a.
-The vehicle is in safe operating condition; and
+The vehicle is in safe operating condition and in compliance with applicable federal and state regulations; and

 b.
 The cargo is properly secured.

-(b) Every owner/operator of a motor carrier, or his/her authorized agent, shall submit accounts, books, records, memoranda, correspondence, and other documents for inspection, upon demand by any highway patrol and enforcement officer or other law enforcement agent certified to conduct truck inspections who in the course of enforcing these rules is acting within the scope of his/her duties and authority, at the motor carrier's principal place of business during regular business hours.
+(b) Every driver of a commercial motor vehicle, owner or operator of a motor carrier, or their authorized agent, shall make available during roadside inspections accounts, books, records, receipts, memoranda, correspondence, and any other documents for review and inspection, upon demand by any enforcement officer of the department or other law enforcement agent certified to conduct commercial motor vehicle inspections who in the course of enforcing these rules is acting within the scope of his or her duties and authority.
+If the documents are not readily available roadside, they shall be made available at the motor carrier's principal place of business during regular business hours.

 Source. #2705, eff 5-9-84; ss by #4824, eff 6-1-90; ss by #4980, eff 11-16-90; ss by #6353, eff 10-11-96, EXPIRED: 10-11-04